dedoogong/asrada/README.md

     https://github.com/TadasBaltrusaitis/OpenFace
 4. OpenPose : https://github.com/CMU-Perceptual-Computing-Lab/openpose

+In case of DAN, I replaced the existing Theano based DAN with TF based one for optimization.
+Please refer to DataPrepare.py for DB setup in npz format. run DAN.py for training.
+I uploaded pre built image set in npz format in dropbox.

 In case of DeepHand, please download quantized_graph.pb for testing.
  I use just middle part of the whole model, 'PoseNet'.
 I removed 'HandSegNet' and 'PosePriorNet, ViewPointNet' and I quantized the 'PoseNet' part to get the reduced and faster model.
 Size is changed from 188.4MB(2 pickles) -> 70 MB(1 frozen pb) -> 17.6 MB(1 quantized_graph.pb)